 Parents and Grandparents are providing financial assistance to their children and grandchildren by way of inter-family loans at unprecedented levels.
-Attwood Marshall Senior Associate Hayley Condon discusses this important topic for families.
+Attwood Marshall Lawyers Senior Associate Hayley Condon discusses this important topic for families.

 With the cost of living increasing and property prices soaring in most capital cities it is becoming increasingly difficult for our children to purchase their first home and make their way into the property market.
 So where do our children turn for finance?
 Usually to a financier that is normally flexible on its terms, charges minimal to no interest, AND does not always require regular repayments or security …. the increasingly popular ‘Bank of Mum and Dad’!

 It is not unusual for an adult child to sit around the dinner table with their parents accompanied by their partner and request financial assistance.
 There is usually a discussion between the parties where the parents agree to lend funds for the purchase of a property.
 The advance is typically unsecured and not in writing because the parties want to keep the arrangement informal as it is a loan between family members (inter-family loan).
 In many cases they also do not want to inform the bank that the children are obtaining their home loan from.

 BUT what can happen if this well-intended financial assistance to give your child and their partner a start in life is not properly documented?